Skip to main content Skip to footer

 Try monday dev

 Choosing between Kanban and Scrum is like taking different routes to the same destination.
-The ride will be different, but eventually, you’ll get there.
+The ride will be different, but eventually, you’ll get to the same place.
 Each framework has benefits, and each helps teams work faster, boost collaboration, and deliver greater value.

 In the end, deciding which one is best for your team will depend on understanding the scope and complexity of your projects, as well as the willingness of your teammates to embrace new systems of work.

-Instead of picking one framework, many managers adopt a hybrid approach or choose the elements of each that best fit their needs.
-Either way, they need a powerful, intuitive, competent project management platform.
+Instead of picking one framework, the hybrid approach has gained popularity for teams that want to choose the elements of each that best fit their needs.
+But for this to work, a team needs a powerful, intuitive, competent project management platform.

 With monday dev, built on the robust monday.com Work OS, you get the best of both Kanban and Scrum functionality baked into one collaborative platform, including: